cbcrg/tcoffee/docs/3DTREE.rst

   seq_reformat -in <tree> +tree2collapse groups 4 +print nseq -output no

-Or it can be computed on the fly:
+Or it can be computed on the fly
 ::

   seq_reformat -in <aln> -in2 <template> -action +tree replicates 100  +evaluate3D  distances 15 +tree2bs first +tree2collapse groups 4 +print nseq -output no